gajeam/Pulitzer-Prize-Styleometrics-Project/README.md

 #### Strategy

 We shall use dependency parsers ([Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP), [SyntaxNet](https://www.tensorflow.org/versions/r0.9/tutorials/syntaxnet/index.html), SpaCy) to tag sentences with dependency attributes.
 Tags that specify passive voice indicators (nsubjpass (noun , csubjpass, auxpass) can be used to indicate whether a sentence is passive voice or not.
-We then assign the article a score based on the ratio of sentences that include a passive voice indicator within it.
+We will then use this to highlight all of the passive voice sentences in a given article and assign the article a score based on the ratio of sentences that include a passive voice indicator within it.
 We cross validate using Google’s new SyntaxNet Dependency parser and use the average score as our final measure.

 #### Resources